 What Other Questions Do You Have on Body Fat Percentage?

 And that concludes today’s lesson on body fat percentage, friend!

-I do most of my work in coffee shops these days, so I hope you understand the amount of work and ridiculous number of embarrassing Google searches that had to happen in order to bring this post together.
-I just hope I don’t need to search for “chubby man in underwear” again any time soon!
+I do most of my work in coffee shops these days, so I hope you understand the amount of work and the ridiculous number of awkward Google searches that had to happen in order to bring this post together.

-Now, I know this is one of those super complicated topics, so I’d love to help answer any OTHER questions you have!
-Just leave a comment and I’ll do my best to help out!
+Now, I know this is one of those super complicated topics, so I’d love to help any other way than I can.